tonyrubak/Promises.jl/README.md

 Similar to @async, but the return value is a future instead of a Task. @future also supports variable interpolation from the calling environment via $.

-The library supports chaining of futures with:
+The library supports chaining of futures with the following (and async variants):
 1. eventually
 2. then
 3. thenWithResult
 4. onError
-and async variants.

 # Usage
 ```julia